Job Security: A Thing of the Past, Except for in Healthcare

 As the healthcare industry continually sees new laws passed to aid Americans in getting affordable healthcare, qualified candidates and qualified professionals working in the healthcare industry should have no trouble getting the job that they desire and feel secure knowing that they can hold onto the position for the foreseeable future.

 2. Retiring Baby Boomers

-Baby boomers accounted for the highest number of births our country ever saw, now, they are retiring.
+Baby boomers accounted for the highest number of births our country ever saw.
+Now, those same individuals have lived and worked a long career and are retiring.
 This means a huge number of people are leaving the workforce.
 It also means a huge number of people will need medical attention because with age comes the need for healthcare — they alone buy 77% of all prescription drugs.

-By 2020, over 25% of employees will be 55 or over, meaning that they will soon be going into retirement and there will be a huge gap open up in the job market.
-There will be a gap in medical jobs too.
+There will be a gigantic gap in the care marketplace that needs to be filled quickly.
+There will also be a gap in medical jobs too.
 Many healthcare workers, like in other occupations, hope to retire over the next couple of years.
 This opens up spots for younger professionals to move in and secure their spot over the years to come.
 Also, this huge increase in our elderly population means we will need people more than ever to step in and take care of the growing amount of patients we will no-doubt see.

 3. It Makes a Ton of Money

-In America, if you make a company money, you will, in-turn, make money.
+In America, if you make a company money, you will in turn make money.
 So the medical industry needs more and more skilled workers to keeps its money rolling in.
 They keep their workers because it takes specialized training and time to do well in the industry and to attract patients to use their services.

 4. It’s Skill Oriented, Not Numbers Driven